M8 armored gun system: Cancelation

 The Army belatedly sought to win Congressional and DoD support for its decision to cancel the tank.
 Securing the blessings of the Office of the Secretary of Defense would ensure that the service would not have to forfeit unspent FY1996 funds from the AGS program.
 The DoD, at least at first, affirmed its support for the program and called it "premature" for any service branch to draw any conclusions about the outyear funding environment.
-However, in February the Joint Requirements Oversight Council (JROC) endorsed the Army's decision.
+However, in February the DoD's Joint Requirements Oversight Council (JROC) endorsed the Army's decision.
 Despite JROC's recommendation, Perry withheld his support for canceling the AGS until he could personally meet with key congressmen.
 Perry's office said it would review the Army's plans for the $1 billion originally earmarked for the AGS before making a decision.

-The Army issued a stop-work order to United Defense in February.
-In May 1996, the Army Vice Chief of Staff formally announced the cancelation of the AGS.
+The Army issued a stop-work order to United Defense in February 1996.
+In May, the Army Vice Chief of Staff formally announced the cancelation of the AGS.
 The service estimated killing the program would save the Army $1 billion.
 The service sought to reallocate unspent FY1996 funds from the AGS program on military pay, construction and modernization programs.

 In order to help offset the loss of capability caused by the cancelation of the AGS, the Army increased its requested funding for M1A2 Abrams and M2A3 Bradley upgrades, and accelerated the development of the Javelin missile.
 The Army considered a variety of plans to "heavy up" the 2nd ACR.
 The service added heavy armor to the 2nd ACR and requested funding to purchase Apache helicopters.
 In the 82nd Airborne, the Army also planned to introduce the EFOGM missile and considered more widely fielding the Javelin missile.
 Funding for EFOGM was deleted in 1998.
-The Army also considered the Humvee-mounted MGM-166 LOSAT missile, another platform offering similar capabilities for the 82nd Airborne.
+The Army also considered the MGM-166 LOSAT missile, now mounted on a Humvee rather than the originally planned AGS, as another platform offering similar capabilities for the 82nd Airborne.
 However, this program was canceled in FY2005.
+According to Reimer, the lack of a C-130-deliverable tank was made somewhat more acceptable by the introduction of an increasing number of larger C-17's.

 The 3/73rd Armor was inactivated over the following two years.
 The last Sheridans in service were vismod Sheridans used for opposing force training.
 These too were retired in 2004.
 Maintaining the Sheridan was not thought to be practical.
 In place of the Sheridan in the 82nd Airborne, the Army stood up an Immediate Ready Company of Bradley Fighting Vehicles and M1A1 Abrams tanks from the 3rd Infantry Division which were to be attached to the 82nd.